saurabhshukla31/Whatsapp-Chat-Analyzer/README.md

 # 📊 Whatsapp Chat Analyzer

-A **Whatsapp Chat Analyzer** built with **Python** and **Streamlit** that allows users to analyze chat logs for key insights.
+**Whatsapp Chat Analyzer** built with **Python** and **Streamlit** that allows users to analyze chat logs for key insights.
 This tool offers a comprehensive breakdown of chat statistics, activity timelines, word clouds, emoji usage, and sentiment analysis.
 You can perform analysis for a specific user or view overall chat trends.

 ## 🚀 Features
 - Top statistics on message activity